synapsecns/sanguine/packages/docs/docs/consensus/synapsemessaging.md

 As mentioned there are 3 kinds of agents:
 1. Notaries who post a large bond and are assigned to one Receiving chain.
-2. Guards who post a smaller bond and can report fraud and also submit valid Origin states to the SYN chain that can be used by Notaries when attesting to a list of states.
+2. Guards who post a smaller bond and can report fraud and also submit valid Origin states to the Synapse chain that can be used by Notaries when attesting to a list of states.
 3. Executors actually execute messages after the optimistic period has passed for an attested state that includes that message in the Merkle Tree of Messages.

 ## Working for tips.